Jean-Éric Pin

 Jean-Éric Pin is a French mathematician and theoretical computer scientist known for his contributions to the algebraic automata theory and semigroup theory.
 He is a CNRS research director.

 Biography

 Pin earned his undergraduate degree from ENS Cachan in 1976 and his doctorate (Doctorat d'état) from the Pierre and Marie Curie University in 1981.
 Since 1988 he has been a CNRS research director at Paris Diderot University.
 In the years 1992–2006 he was a professor at École Polytechnique.

 Pin is a member of the Academia Europaea (2011) and an EATCS fellow (2014).

 In 2018, Pin became the first recipient of the Salomaa Prize in Automata Theory, Formal Languages, and Related Topics.

+Notable Work

+Pin is the author of the prominent textbook Varieties of Formal Languages on automata theory and formal language theory.